Guys! It’s my 3-year blogaversary!

 Spray a medium skillet with cooking spray.
 Heat to medium heat, and add the poblano peppers and yellow onions.
 Cook until poblanos are softened and just starting to brown, about 10 minutes.
 When finished, turn off skillet and set aside.

 While the peppers and onions are working, cut your radishes into matchsticks.
 Cut very thin slices, then stack the slices and cut into small, thin sticks.
 Set aside.
 (NOTE: You can do this ahead of time!)

 Warm a can of black beans on the stovetop over low heat.

 3. Assemble!
 Pour a layer of tortilla chips onto a baking sheet.
 Preheat broiler to high.
 Scatter about half the cheese mixture over all the chips.
 Then, using a slotted spoon, add the warmed black beans on top of the cheese.
 Next, add the poblanos and onions.
 Then add the rest of the cheese.
 Place the baking sheet under the broiler until the cheese melts.
+(You can do this in two phases if you want – once after adding the first layer of cheese, and again after adding the beans, veggies, and second layer of cheese.)
 Once the cheese is melted, remove the baking sheet and finish with the rest of the toppings.
 Pickled jalapenos, matchstick radishes, lots of glorious crema drizzle, the chile de arbol sauce, and the diced Roma tomatoes.
 Then, promptly devour!!